 Stock market jargon is confusing and intimidating.
-Both professional and amateur traders use an incredible variety of lingo that can mystify even veteran stock investors.
+Both professional and amateur traders use an incredible variety of terminology that can mystify even veteran stock investors.

 Understanding Stock Market Terminology Is Important

-Most people understand basic stock market terms like Bulls, Bear, Long & Short.
+Most people understand basic stock market terms like Bulls, Bear, Long, and Short.
 But most do not know important terms like 10-K Report, Alpha, Bid-Ask Spread, Debt to Equity, or Fair Value.
 Other critical stock lingo includes Earnings Per Share, Margin of Safety, Discounted Cash Flow, or EBITDA.
 Understanding this market jargon is important for your success.

 Extract from the Liberated Stock Trader Pro Training

-To help you understand what traders, speculators, fund managers, financial journalists, and others say, we have created a list of essential stock market terms.
+We have created a list of essential stock market terms to help you understand what traders, speculators, fund managers, financial journalists, and others say.

 What is the Stock Market?

 The Stock Market is a general term for all trading centers (stock exchanges) that enable the exchange of shares of public companies.
-Today, the term Stock Market refers to all the stock exchanges in all the countries of the world.
-We can view all Stock Exchanges around the world as part of one giant global Stock Market.
+Today, the term Stock Market refers to all the stock exchanges in all the world’s countries.
+We can view all Stock Exchanges worldwide as part of one giant global Stock Market.

 Why is the Stock Market Important?

-The stock market is important for 3 big reasons.
-Firstly it provides capital for new companies to fuel their growth via an IPO.
-Secondly, the majority of people in developed economies have their retirement fund invested in stocks via a 401K or IRA.
+The stock market is important for three big reasons.
+Firstly, it provides capital for new companies to fuel their growth via an IPO.
+Secondly, most people in developed economies have their retirement fund invested in stocks via a 401K or IRA.
 Lastly, it provides a method for companies to distribute profits to shareholders via dividends.

 10-K Annual Report

-The 10-K annual report is submitted by every publicly traded company to inform the shareholders about the company’s performance.
-The 10-K is required by the SEC and includes financial information, balance sheet, income statement, cash flow statement.
+Every publicly traded company submits the 10-K annual report to inform the shareholders about the company’s performance.
+The 10-K is required by the SEC and includes financial information, a balance sheet, an income statement, and a cash flow statement.
 Additionally, business operations, outlook, and potential risks must be outlined.

-Algorithmic Trading is the use of pattern recognition & analysis software to execute trading strategies without human involvement.
-An algorithm is a set of directions for a bot or a digital platform.
+Algorithmic Trading uses pattern recognition & analysis software to execute trading strategies without human involvement.
+An algorithm is a set of bot or digital platform directions.
 Algorithmic Traders use complex formulas and mathematical models to create trading algorithms.
 Algorithmic Trading is often used for High-Frequency Trading.

 Automated Trading System

-Averaging Down is the strategy of continuing to buy more shares of a company as the stock price is falling.
+Averaging Down is the strategy of continuing to buy more company shares as the stock price is falling.
 This means that you are bringing your Average Cost Per Share Down.
-This strategy is used by long-term investors to take advantage of temporary fluctuations in stock prices to reduce their average share price and improve end profit.
+Long-term investors use this strategy to take advantage of temporary fluctuations in stock prices to reduce their average share price and improve end profit.